grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - `prometheus_rules_namespace`
 - `prometheus_rules`

-## Mimir blocks storage - What to do when things to wrong
+## Mimir blocks storage - What to do when things go wrong

 ## Recovering from a potential data loss incident